alipirani88/snpkit/README.md

 ```

 Parameters for each of the tools can be customised under the 'tool_parameter' attribute of each tool in the config file.
+If you wish to run pipeline in hpc compute environment such as PBS or SLURM, change the number of nodes/cores memory reuirements based on your needs else the pipeline will run with default settings.

 **3. index:** a reference genome index name as specified in a config file.
 For example; if you have set the reference genome path in config file as shown below, then the required value for command line argument -index would be -index KPNIH1